1928 KLM Fokker F.III Waalhaven crash

 On 24 July 1928, a KLM-owned Fokker F.III operated a scheduled passenger sightseeing flight from and back to Waalhaven Airport in Rotterdam, Netherlands.
-The plane with the pilot and five passengers on board stalled shortly after takeoff and crashed after it struck boats in the Waalhaven harbour next to the airport.
+The plane with the pilot and five passengers on board stalled shortly after takeoff and crashed after its landing gear and the right wing struck struck boats in the Waalhaven harbour next to the airport.
 One passenger died after not all passengers could be saved in time while the airplane sank.

 The pilot wasn’t properly trained for this older type of aircraft.
 The passengers weren’t aware of the emergency hatch, and all could have survived had they used this emergency exit.
 It was suggested to tell passengers before the flight where the emergency exit is located, which is nowadays one of the mandatory parts of the pre-flight safety demonstration.
 Better visibility inside the cabin of the emergency exit was also advised.
 The accident also resulted in better procedures by which pilots are assigned to fly certain aircraft types.